 Thailand is the ideal destination for anybody seeking a health and wellness holiday.
 Whether you’re looking for a detox for mind or body or want to pamper yourself at a luxury spa, Thailand is a welcoming destination.
 With a healthy combination of warm weather, lush landscapes, fabulous food and wonderful Thai hospitality, Thailand offers the perfect environment to gently ease away any physical or emotional stress.

 Although Bangkok may not be the first place you think of when it comes to serenity, the Thai capital is home to a number of world-class spas and wellness centres.
-Find tranquility in the city at The Peninsula.
-The luxury hotel has launched a Health & Wellbeing package that it describes as the “ultimate retreat for mind, body and spirit.”
+Find tranquillity in the city at The Peninsula with their “Life Lived Best” wellness philosophy.
 The holistic approach offers you a personalised retreat programme based on four elements: healthy food, exercise, sleep and mindfulness.

 At the gorgeous Spa Botanica, treatments vary according to the season and the availability of fruits and other natural ingredients used.
 The spa is part of The Sukhothai, one of the most delightful hotels in the Thai capital.
 A short stroll from The Sukhothai, the equally salubrious Banyan Tree offers a panoramic view of the Bangkok skyline and the chance to indulge yourself with one of the Banyan Tree Spa’s signature treatments using fresh and natural ingredients.